neams-th-coe/cardinal/doc/content/source/postprocessors/NekSideIntegral.md

-As an example, the following code snippet will evaluate the area (for `field = unity`), side-integrated temperature (for `field = temperature`), and side-integrated pressure (for `field = pressure`) on the boundaries of the nekRS mesh.
+As an example, the following code snippet will evaluate the area (for `field = unity`), side-integrated temperature (for `field = temperature`), and side-integrated pressure (for `field = pressure`) on the boundaries of the NekRS mesh.

 !listing test/tests/postprocessors/nek_side_integral/nek.i
   block=Postprocessors